One-dimensional asymmetrically interacting quantum droplets in Bose-Bose mixtures: INTRODUCTION

 \section{INTRODUCTION}

 Quantum droplets represent an emergent quantum state within ultracold atomic gases.
-Their existence challenges the conventional understanding that attractive Bose-Einstein condensates (BECs) require external trapping potentials for stability.
-These self-bound quantum droplets, sustained by a delicate balance between mean-field (MF) two-body interactions and quantum-fluctuation-induced Lee-Huang-Yang (LHY) correction (or three-body interactions), can form spontaneously without external confinement and exhibit distinctive macroscopic quantum properties and nonlinear dynamical behaviors~\cite{lhy1957eigenvalues,bulgac2002dilute,petrov2015quantum,petrov2016ultradilute,petrov2023beyond}.
-After the innovative proposal of the stabilization mechanism, this novel dilute quantum-droplet state has been successfully observed in Bose-Bose mixtures with isotropic contact interactions~\cite{cabrera2018quantum,semeghini2018self,cheiney2018bright,derrico2019observation,ferioli2019collisions,skov2021observation,guo2021lhy,cavicchioli2025dynamical}, and in BECs with anisotropic dipolar interactions~\cite{kadau2016observing,ferrier2016observation,chomaz2016quantum,schmitt2016self,tanzi2019observation,bottcher2019dilute}.
+Their existence challenges the conventional understanding that attractive Bose-Einstein condensates (BECs) in free space cannot support a stable solution at the mean-field (MF) level.
+However, recent works find that by including the three-body interactions or the quantum-fluctuation-induced Lee-Huang-Yang (LHY) energy beyond the MF level, the system could form the self-bound quantum droplets spontaneously without the need for an external confinement.
+It can exhibit distinctive macroscopic quantum properties and nonlinear dynamical behaviors~\cite{lhy1957eigenvalues,bulgac2002dilute,petrov2015quantum,petrov2016ultradilute,petrov2023beyond}.
+After the innovative proposal of the stabilization mechanism, this novel dilute quantum-droplet state has been successfully observed first in BECs with anisotropic dipolar interactions~\cite{kadau2016observing,ferrier2016observation,chomaz2016quantum,schmitt2016self,tanzi2019observation,bottcher2019dilute}, and later in Bose-Bose mixtures with isotropic contact interactions~\cite{cabrera2018quantum,semeghini2018self,cheiney2018bright,derrico2019observation,ferioli2019collisions,skov2021observation,guo2021lhy,cavicchioli2025dynamical}.
 Similar stabilization mechanisms have been further identified in Bose-Fermi mixtures~\cite{debraj2019quantum,rakshit2019Sselfbound} and dipolar mixtures~\cite{smith2021quantum,bisset2021quantum}.
-Nowadays, the intriguing intrinsic properties render quantum droplets an ideal platform for investigating self-organization phenomena and non-equilibrium dynamics in many-body quantum systems.
+Nowadays, the intriguing intrinsic properties render quantum droplets an ideal platform for investigating self-organization phenomena and nonequilibrium dynamics in many-body quantum systems.
 Meanwhile, the successful developments in these experiments of quantum droplets have also stimulated intensive and extensive investigations into this novel quantum state~\cite{kartashov2019frontiers,bottcher2021new,luo2021new,guo2021new}.